amlbar/babyancestry/README.md

 # COMMENT: Click the link of your development server that shows in the terminal or Copy and Paste it to your browser.
 # COMMENT: Done
 ```

+If all the steps are achieved, you shoul now see the output in your browser.